What Impact Does Immigration Have On The UK's Labour Market?

 Immigration account for over 1.5 million of the workforce in the wholesale, retail, health and hospitality industry, according to an official analysis.

-According to a research from the Office for National Statistics, migrants from the EU make up to 10 percent of employees in certain key sectors of the UK economy.
+According to research from the Office for National Statistics, migrants from the EU make up to 10 percent of employees in certain key sectors of the UK economy.

 Even in the skilled sector, the impact that international migrants still cannot be overstated.
 International migrants make up around 12 percent of the entire workforce in the financial and business services sector in the UK.